Out Come the Wolves: Plot

 A Canadian couple, Sophie and Nolan, along with Sophie's old friend, Kyle, an experienced hunter, stay at a cabin so Nolan can learn the basics of hunting.

 From the beginning, it is apparent that Kyle still has feelings for Sophie.
 He reveals that his girlfriend could not join them at the last minute, making it just the three of them in the cabin.
 As they spend their time together, tension builds between the three, fueled by charged remarks about their shared past.
 It is revealed that Sophie and Kyle once had a brief romantic encounter, and Nolan senses that Kyle is not over it, especially when Kyle becomes hostile upon learning that Sophie and Nolan are now engaged.
 As Kyle teaches Nolan how to handle weapons like guns and bows, his instructions carry a sense of underlying menace.

 The next day, during a hunting trip, Nolan and Kyle encounter a ravenous wolf that attacks Nolan, leaving him severely injured.
 Though Kyle manages to fight off the wolf, he decides, in a moment of panic and selfishness, to leave a bleeding Nolan behind to die.
 This action sets the stage for a tense confrontation between Sophie and Kyle.
 Although it seems like Sophie would have to fend off the advances of a jealous and potentially dangerous ex-lover, the film takes a different turn.
 Instead of confronting Kyle, Sophie and he briefly argue before deciding to head back into the woods together to search for Nolan.
-However, they soon find themselves confronted by the same pack of wolves, which appear to have developed a taste for blood.
+However, they soon find themselves confronted by the same pack of wolves, which appear to have developed a taste for human flesh.